Question about perspective

 Olal explained it very well :D

-A vanishing point is only common for objects turned in the same axis (parallel to each other).
-If you're looking to create some disorder, for instance, or want something less symmetrical and orderly (like in some cities or villages for example), then you need new vanishing points.
+A vanishing point is only common to objects that are oriented along the same axis (parallel to each other).
+If you want to introduce some disorder, for example, or have something less symmetrical and orderly (as in some cities or villages), then you need new vanishing points.

-However, these vanishing points are not placed just anywhere: they are always on the horizon line if it involves rotating the object parallel to the ground (pivoting to the right or left, not up and down ^^).
-This is the case here with your buildings.
-Otherwise, the principle remains the same, this new vanishing point will be valid for all objects placed in the same axis.
-So you can multiply the vanishing points, as soon as you seek to change the axis of an object.
-In fact, you must change it ^^ Otherwise, it will be complicated to have something coherent :D
+However, these vanishing points are not placed randomly: they are always located on the horizon line if it is a rotation of the object parallel to the ground (which pivots to the right or left, not up and down ^^).
+This is the case here for your buildings.
+Otherwise, the principle remains the same; this new vanishing point will be valid for all objects placed along the same axis.
+So you can multiply the vanishing points as soon as you want to change the axis of an object.
+In the end, you have to change it anyway ^^ Otherwise, it will be difficult to achieve something coherent :D

 Hello Tobias ^^